timnewbold/MResEcologicalModelling/3ComplexEcologicalModels/WorkshopExercises.md

 # Session 3: Complex Ecological Models

 This session will be based entirely around the Madinlgey general ecosystem model (Harfoot et al., 2014).
+Of course, as you saw in the <a href="">lecture</a>, there are lots of other complex systems-level ecological models that could be used.
+But I know the details of the Madingley Model!

 Using the MadingleyR R package, you will download the model, run and plot basic simulations of the model, try altering the parameters of the model, and run scenarios of human impacts in the model.

 ## Setting up the model